alertbox/docsify-footer/docs/configure.md

 # Configure

-You can also configure the plugin:
+Every Docsify site contains a `$docsify` configuration.
+You can also configure the plugin by modifying it:

 ### `loadFooter`